w3c/web-annotation/admin/CRTransitionRequest.md

 The issue is really a matter of understanding whether the grouping, with particular semantics, of several annotation bodies or targets leads to major implementation issues.

 For the vocabulary, the extra risk is based on the dependency on Activity Streams; they should be in Rec before this document goes to Rec.
-As an emergency measure, the (few) classes should be defined in the Annotation namespace.
+As an emergency measure, the (few) classes should be defined in the Annotation namespace in case the Activity Stream document does not make it (with identical semantics).

 (8) Patent disclosures